jarecoo/practice/notes.md

     * Tranquility of mind is preferable to a turbulent mind
     * Seeing the good in life, and being grateful helps avoid the scourge of stress
 * Meaning and Purpose in Life are Foundational Concepts for Happiness
+    * Individually Created
     * Derived from a strong sense of who you are (developed from self-love)
     * Derived at first from the notion that time is limited
 * Any Direction in Life, Purposefully Chosen, is Better than a Default, Unchosen Direction
 * Love shared with Another is a Basic Human Need
-    * Compassion and Love for Yourself is Key
+    * Compassion and Love for Yourself is Foundational
     * Connection is a Human Necessity that Brings Peace
     * Builds up to Altruism
-    * Takes Work to Keep Healthy
+    * Takes Work to Keep Healthy (Boundaries)
     * Love People, Use Things.
 Not the other way around
-    * Humans Rely Heavily on Each Other
+    * Pragmatically, Humans Rely Heavily on Each Other (No Man is an Island)
 * Trust is Automatically Given, but Must be Earned Back at Great Cost if Lost; or, Being Kind is Default, but Create Healthy Boundaries
-* Experience and Memories Have Far Greater Value than Possessions and Material Goods
+* Experiences and Memories Have Far Greater Value than Possessions and Material Goods
 * Satisfaction and Happiness are found in Purposeful, Mindful Engagement in the Present Moment (Mindfulness, Presence, Focus, Hard Work, Proactivity, etc)
 * A Slow, Simple, Focused Life is Preferable to a Fast, Complex, Scattered One
 * Enough is Preferable to More